-azapi | April 2025 | |
+azapi | October 2025 | |

 Gazitt, et al. | Standards Track | [Page] |

 Computational services often implement access control within their components by separating Policy Decision Points (PDPs) from Policy Enforcement Points (PEPs).
-PDPs and PEPs are defined in XACML ([XACML]) and NIST's ABAC SP 800-162.
+PDPs and PEPs are defined in XACML ([XACML]) and NIST's ABAC SP 800-162 ([NIST.SP.800-162]).
 Communication between PDPs and PEPs follows similar patterns across different software and services that require or provide authorization information.
 The Authorization API described in this document enables different providers to offer PDP and PEP capabilities without having to bind themselves to one particular implementation of a PDP or PEP.¶

-Authorization for the Authorization API itself is out of scope for this document, since authorization for APIs is well-documented elsewhere.
-For example, the Authorization API's HTTPS binding MAY support authorization using an Authorization
+Authentication for the Authorization API itself is out of scope for this document, since authentication for APIs is well-documented elsewhere.
+Support for OAuth 2.0 ([RFC6749]) is RECOMMENDED.¶

 The information model for requests and responses include the following entities: Subject, Action, Resource, Context, and Decision.
 These are all defined below.¶